 If, according to the terms of a lease, it appeared that substantially all the risks and rewards incidental to ownership were transferred from the lessor to the lessee, the associated leased assets were initially recognized as an asset at the lower of their fair value and the present value of the minimum lease payments and subsequently depreciated or impaired, as necessary.
+Finance lease assets were transferred to Right-of-use assets upon adoption.
 The associated financial obligations were reported in the line item "non-current financial debt" and "current financial debt."
+Such amounts were reclassified to lease debts on the date of adoption.